wesleyarchbell/angular-tour-of-heroes/README.md

 # Angular Tour Of Heroes

-This project is created from the following amgular tutorial: https://angular.io/tutorial
+This project is created from the following angular tutorial: https://angular.io/tutorial